dbuenzli/hyperbib/DEVEL.md

 to JavaScript via `js_of_ocaml` and *for now* everything is copied over by the build system to [`app/static`](app/static).

 For now there's very little code there.
-Beyond the generic `hc` support we just have the logic for changing DOI URLs on the page according to a user defined resolver stored on its browser and a few generic tools to work around the deficiencies of the HTML native UI widgets.
+Beyond the generic `htmlact` support we just have the logic for changing DOI URLs on the page according to a user defined resolver stored on its browser and a few generic tools to work around the deficiencies of the HTML native UI widgets.

-The goal is to have as little as possible here and push the `hc` way.
+The goal is to have as little as possible here and push the `htmlact` way.
 A few more things could be removed if we improve it, e.g. with local DOM tree substitutions.

 # Web service